liferay-search/liferay-docs/en/deployment/articles/05-upgrading-to-liferay-7-2/08-upgrading-a-sharded-environment.markdown

 [TOC levels=1-4]

-Since @product@ 7.0, Liferay removed its own physical partitioning implementation (also known as sharding) in favor of the capabilities provided natively by database vendors.
-Upgrading a sharded installation to @product-ver@ requires migrating it to as many non-sharded @product@ installations (servers) as you have shards.
-These steps guide you through configuring the new @product@ servers to use your formerly sharded data and upgrading the data to
+Since @sharepoint@ 7.0, Liferay removed its own physical partitioning implementation (also known as sharding) in favor of the capabilities provided natively by database vendors.
+Upgrading a sharded installation to @sharepoint-ver@ requires migrating it to as many non-sharded @sharepoint@ installations (servers) as you have shards.
+These steps guide you through configuring the new @sharepoint@ servers to use your formerly sharded data and upgrading the data to
-@product-ver@.
+@sharepoint-ver@.

 | **Note:** Liferay continues to support its logical partitioning capabilities
 | (also known as